 Into the Light

-A little while back Nigel Shearing, the creator and curator of the Gallery of Piano Curiosities in Weymouth contacted Pianodrome.
-He had been playing around with some ideas using piano parts; keys, keyslips, slices of lids, interesting parts of the action, arranging them into pleasing geometric formations and illuminating them and he was dreaming big.
+A little while back Nigel Shearing (A Curios Boy), the creator and curator of the Gallery of Piano Curiosities in Weymouth contacted Pianodrome.
+He had been playing around with some ideas using piano parts; keys, keyslips, slices of lids, interesting parts of the action; arranging them into pleasing geometric formations and illuminating them.
+And he was dreaming big.

-I was immediately charmed by Nigel’s creativity and enthusiasm and together we made a plan to collaborate on a some sculptural furniture for our new space in Bruntsfield.
+I was immediately charmed by Nigel’s creativity and enthusiasm.
+Together we made a plan to collaborate on a sculptural furniture piece for our new space in Bruntsfield.
 The brief was to make a standard lamp.
-Nigel spent weeks in his workshop on the South coast of England meticulously cutting a piano lid with a panel saw into 1cm slices and arranging them at the top of a splayed array of piano keys sending me pictures and films featuring his beautiful wee gallery and his cat as he went.
-The day arrived and he drove non stop the length of the isles with three fragile, intricate and beautiful piano lampshades in the boot of his car to our Pianodrome warehouse workshop in Granton.
+Nigel spent weeks in his workshop on the South coast of England meticulously cutting a piano lid with a panel saw into very thin slices and arranging them at the top of a splayed array of piano keys, all the while sending me pictures and films featuring his beautiful wee gallery and his cat as he went.
+The day arrived and he drove 8 hours non-stop the length of the isles to the Pianodrome warehouse workshop in Granton with three beautiful, intricate and fragile lampshades in the boot of his car.

-My old piano teacher visited us in Debenhams a few years back and was taken with a very ancient Collard and Collard grand with beautiful carved legs and sides.
-However, despite the best efforts of our Adopt team to repair it this beautiful old instrument with a century of song inside it had found its way into our sculpture workshop where, it transpires, it was waiting for just this moment.
+My old piano teacher visited us in the derelict Debenhams a few years back and was very much taken with an ancient Collard and Collard grand with beautiful carved legs and sides that had been donated to us.
+However, over the intervening years, despite the best efforts of our Adopt team to repair it this beautiful old instrument with a century of song inside it, this very special piano had found its way into our sculpture workshop where, it transpires, it was waiting for just this moment.

 Nigel had a vision.
 I could never have dreamed it.
-He would turn the entire grand piano onto its side and create the most extraordinary and character lamp stand the world has ever seen.
-After all, so big and beautiful was his lamp that nothing less would suffice to hold it aloft.
-He meticulously carved back the side and strings of the grand old grand working into the soundboard until he had the shape he wanted.
-Together we lifted her vertical, built her out til she was stable and reattached her beautifully carved legs.
-We transferred to Bruntsfield where, on the stage, she could light up the piano cafe.
+He would turn the entire grand piano up on its end and create the most extraordinary and characterful lamp stand the world has ever seen.
+After all, so big and beautiful was his lampshade that nothing less would suffice to hold it aloft.
+He meticulously carved back the side and strings of the grand old grand working into the soundboard until he had the precise shape that he wanted.
+Together we lifted her vertical, built her out ‘til she was stable and reattached her beautifully carved legs.
+We transferred to Bruntsfield where, on the stage, she could light the way in our developing piano cafe.
 Filling her base with a heavy weight of piano pins as ballast we cantilevered out her glorious lampshade, wired in a bulb and turned her on.

-Thank you Nigel for a wonderful week of piano creation.
-We look forward to more in the new year!
+Thank you Nigel for a wonderful week and for lighting our way in the dark.
+Happy solstice all and we look forward to more collaborative piano creations in the New Year.

 Next